No — WhatsApp has been blocked in mainland China since 2017

 Why WhatsApp doesn't work in mainland China

-WhatsApp, along with other Meta-owned apps, has been widely reported as blocked in mainland China since 2017.
-This is a network-level block, not a data or storage problem — reinstalling the app or clearing its cache doesn't change anything.
+WhatsApp has been widely reported as blocked in mainland China since 2017.
+This is widely understood to be a network-level block, not a data or storage problem — reinstalling the app or clearing its cache doesn't change anything.

 - ✓The Great Firewall blocks the network connection between the WhatsApp app and Meta's servers — the app opens, but messages, calls, and media never connect.